rkumar/rbcurse/README.markdown

        Oh, wait, i've done all this in the 1.5.0 branch, did not think of first merging with master, since if things went wrong, master would be fine.

-       I guess now its time to merge with master.
+      Merged with master.
+Now to update the gemspecs

 *  2011-11-16 - I am now working on 1.5.0, so please check that branch for latest work.
 I am separating the gem into core, extras and experimental.
 I am also moving to ruby 1.9.3.